nmstate/nmstate/README.developer.md

-# NMState Coding Guidelines
+# Nmstate Coding Guidelines

-- NMState is written primarily in Python, and its coding style should follow the best practices of Python coding unless otherwise declared.
+- Nmstate is written primarily in Python, and its coding style should follow the best practices of Python coding unless otherwise declared.
 - PEP8 is holy.
 - Tests are holy.